What is a Realistic Job Assessment and how does it work?

 The cost of failed hires multiplies with the volume of hires being made, making the pre-hire selection process in volume hiring a critical area for process improvement.
 Having a predictive assessment tool in place at the start of the recruitment process is key to reducing hiring costs.
 While there are many tools available, RJAs are proven to be more effective than other assessment types at lowering new hire attrition.

-Want to build a RJA?
+Want to build a Realistic Job Assessment?

 Find out how our team can help you design and build a custom RJA for your specific business needs.
 Click “book a demo” below.